marijnh/Eloquent-JavaScript/10_modules.md

 In this code, `readFile` is a made-up function that reads a file and returns its contents as a string.
-Standard JavaScript provides no such functionality—but different JavaScript environments, such as the browser and Node.js, provide their own ways of accessing fileos.
+Standard JavaScript provides no such functionality—but different JavaScript environments, such as the browser and Node.js, provide their own ways of accessing files.
 The example just pretends that `readFile` exists.

 {{index cache, "Function constructor"}}